USEPA/workshops/lessons/03_analyze_gis_data.md

 ## Projections
 Although many GIS provide project-on-the-fly (editorial: WORST THING EVER), R does not.
-To get our maps to work and analysis to be correct, we need to know how to modify the projectins of our data so that they match up.
-A descition of projections is way beyond the scope of this workshop, but these links provide some good background info and details:
+To get our maps to work and analysis to be correct, we need to know how to modify the projections of our data so that they match up.
+A description of projections is way beyond the scope of this workshop, but these links provide some good background info and details:

 - [USGS](http://egsc.usgs.gov/isb//pubs/MapProjections/projections.html)
 - [NCEAS](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/OverviewCoordinateReferenceSystems.pdf)